followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/globalConfig/defaultCurrency.md

 Assign the currency code to this field if you use Intl, or do the following if you use Globalize:

-1. Get the *currencies.json* file that corresponds to your culture from a folder [here](https://github.com/unicode-cldr/cldr-numbers-modern/tree/master/main).
+1. Get the *currencies.json* file that corresponds to your culture from a folder <a href="https://github.com/unicode-cldr/cldr-numbers-modern/tree/master/main" target="_blank">here</a>.
-2. Load this file's contents in your app using a method described [here](https://github.com/jquery/globalize/blob/master/doc/cldr.md#how-do-i-load-cldr-data-into-globalize).
+2. Load this file's contents in your app using a method described <a href="https://github.com/jquery/globalize/blob/master/doc/cldr.md#how-do-i-load-cldr-data-into-globalize" target="_blank">here</a>.
 3. Assign the currency's 3-letter code to this field.